Thu 16th Oct 2014, by Mike Hepburn | Tutorial

 Finally, Pam sends a note of assurance to all artists feeling a little daunted by the industry that no matter what, stick to your guns and persevere, as you never know what may be just around the corner.
 As long as you work hard and are truly passionate about what you do, you may find that climbing the employment ladder will get easier and easier with each rung.

 Below is a one-hour Q&A recording, in which Pam talks about what will be covered in her upcoming CGWorkshop and answers questions about the course, your resume, reel and portfolio.

-Pam has also recently launched a new seminar program as cofounder named Conduit Seminars, in which she and recruiter Debra Blanchard Knight give seminars on more tips of the trade.
-At CGSociety, Pam’s next class of ‘You as a Brand’ begins on the 21st of July.
+Pam has also launched a new seminar program as cofounder named Conduit Seminars, in which she and recruiter Debra Blanchard Knight give seminars on more tips of the trade.
+At CGSociety, Pam’s next class of ‘You as a Brand’ will begin early in 2015.
 For more information, visit the links below:

 Pam’s ‘You as a Brand’ workshop - will start in early 2015